 Flood insurance providers also pay close attention to how your home is constructed and how old it is.
 Older homes built before modern construction materials and techniques may be more vulnerable to damage caused by flooding and could require additional expenses, such as custom lumber milling, to repair.
 Some modern building techniques may help mitigate flood damage, like including floor openings for water to drain out more quickly.

-There are only two coverages on a flood insurance policy: building coverage and contents coverage.
-Choosing a policy with no contents coverage will likely be cheaper than choosing a policy that includes both coverages but could leave you financially vulnerable if a flood destroys your home and everything in it.
+There are only two coverage options on a flood insurance policy: building coverage and contents coverage.
+Choosing a policy with no contents coverage will likely be cheaper than choosing a policy that includes both coverage types but could leave you financially vulnerable if a flood destroys your home and everything in it.

 Coverage limit and deductible level